evaera/Cmdr/SECURITY.md

 After we've received your report, we'll start investigating as soon as possible.
 We are volunteers at the end of the day.

 Your report will be shared with an internal group of trusted contributors and advisers, they'll help us to handle your report and get the issue fixed.
-We'll do our best to keep you up-to-date with the progress of your report, but can't make any guarantees; you're welcome to infrequently enquire on the status of your report.
+We'll do our best to keep you up-to-date with the progress of your report, but can't make any guarantees; you're welcome to periodically enquire on the status of your report.

 We will notify you when we have identified a fix to the vulnerability.
 You may be invited to confirm that our solution covers the vulnerability adequately.